 1.5.4.1 Work plans are developed for each single project or project component.

-A work plan is developed by the contractors in conjunction with the Evaluation Administrator, After the EA Team is satisfied with the final design. a Kick-off Meeting is scheduled by the Evaluation Administrator at which the contractor presents project goals and outputs, methods, schedule, and budget.
+A work plan is developed by the contractors in conjunction with the Evaluation Administrator.
+After the EA Team is satisfied with the final design, a Kick-off Meeting is scheduled by the Evaluation Administrator at which the contractor presents project goals and outputs, methods, schedule, and budget.
 Meeting invitees include at least the Evaluation Committee, PAs and Technical Consultants.
 The work plan is finalized after incorporating feedback from the Kickoff meeting.
 The EEB Evaluation Administrator will supply the EEB Evaluation Committee, Program Administrators, and Technical Consultants with notes summarizing the decisions made regarding any changes in methods as provided by the Contractor as the project proceeds.

 Within the work plan, it is sometimes helpful to break projects into smaller pieces for technical, budget, or scheduling reasons.
 First, doing so allows information to be provided quickly; it is not necessary, for example, to wait for both winter and summer data to be collected and analyzed before providing information on one of them.
 Information that can be provided quickly can be completed while planning is being completed for the larger project.
 In other cases, an early phase of work (e.g. literature or detailed data review) may be needed before details on a second phase or approach can be specified.